Robbbo-T/Ampel360XWLRGA/FTC_05-00-00-00-000_ATA_05-Periodic_Inspections_and_Maintenance_Checks.md

 ### 7.1 Dependencies Matrix and Glossary

-This document is closely integrated with the **Dependencies Matrix** (`CPT_0000-Dependencies-matrix.md`) y el **Glossary** (`CPT_0_GLOSSARY.md`) para asegurar la consistencia y claridad en toda la documentación del proyecto.
+This document is closely integrated with the **Dependencies Matrix** (`CPT_0000-Dependencies-matrix.md`) and the **Glossary** (`CPT_0_GLOSSARY.md`) to ensure consistency and clarity across all project documentation.

-- **Dependencies Matrix:** Define las relaciones y dependencias entre los diversos sistemas y subsistemas del avión, proporcionando una comprensión clara de cómo interactúa cada componente con los demás.
+- **Dependencies Matrix:** Defines the relationships and dependencies between the various systems and subsystems of the Ampel360XWLRGA aircraft, providing a clear understanding of how each component interacts with others.
-- **Glossary:** Proporciona definiciones de términos técnicos y acrónimos utilizados a lo largo de la documentación, facilitando la comprensión para todos los miembros del equipo.
+- **Glossary:** Provides definitions of technical terms and acronyms used throughout the documentation, facilitating understanding for all team members.

-**Ejemplo de Integración:**
+**Example Integration:**

-- Al realizar **Engine Inspections** (Sección 5.6), referirse al Dependencies Matrix para entender su interacción con el **Fuel System** (Sección 5.9.3) y el **Hydraulic System** (Sección 5.9.2).
-Asegurarse de que cualquier acción de mantenimiento en el motor no afecte negativamente a estos sistemas dependientes.
+- When performing **Engine Inspections** (Section 5.6), refer to the Dependencies Matrix to understand its interaction with the **Fuel System** (Section 5.9.3) and the **Hydraulic System** (Section 5.9.2).
+Ensure that any maintenance actions on the engine do not negatively affect these dependent systems.
-- Utilizar el Glossary para aclarar cualquier término técnico encontrado durante las inspecciones, como entender cómo **Machine Learning (ML)** mejora las capacidades de mantenimiento predictivo.
+- Use the Glossary to clarify any technical terms encountered during inspections, such as understanding how **Machine Learning (ML)** enhances predictive maintenance capabilities.

 ### 7.2 Integration with CMMS